funovus/editor-wiki/Ui-XML-Input.md

 #### Description
 [](description-start)
 The text outline status for the input frame, where `true` enables the text outline.

+*Note that this doesn't actually work.
+Outline is only supported for Text frames.*
 [](description-end)

 #### Example Usage